emin-grbo/WWDCLounges/index.md

 when creating a `UIViewRepresentable`, it is dangerous for the `Coordinator` to hold an instance of the `UIView` passed in `updateUIView()` or should it be strictly treated as ephemeral?

 ### A:
 That is OK!
-Your coordinator will have been created before any views are — so in makeUIView you can give the coordinator a reference to that view (edited)
+Your coordinator will have been created before any views are — so in makeUIView you can give the coordinator a reference to that view

 ---